Min Jin Lee: Pachinko

 In 2017 Lee released Pachinko, an epic historical novel following characters from Korea who eventually migrate to Japan.
 The book received strong reviews including those from The Guardian, NPR, The New York Times, The Sydney Morning Herald, The Irish Times, and Kirkus Reviews and is on the "Best Fiction of 2017" lists from Esquire, the Chicago Review of Books, Amazon.com, Entertainment Weekly, the BBC, The Guardian, and Book Riot.
 The book was named by The New York Times as one of the 10 Best Books of 2017.

 In a Washington Post interview, writer Roxane Gay called Pachinko her favorite book of 2017.
 President Barack Obama recommended Pachinko in May 2019, writing that Lee's novel is "a powerful story about resilience and compassion."
+The novel was also included on a reading list for Dua Lipa's book club through Service95 and, in May 2024, it was selected by Queen Camilla for her book club, The Queen’s Reading Room.

 Pachinko was a 2017 finalist for the National Book Award for Fiction.
 In August 2018, it was announced that Apple Inc. had obtained the screen rights to the novel for development as a television series for Apple TV+.
 The series, consisting of eight episodes, premiered in March 2022.

 As of 2023, Pachinko has been published in over 35 languages.